It’s no secret that today’s busy employees often feel overwhelmed when it comes to meeting all the demands placed on them.

 OttoLearn’s mobile-first training via 2-minute “Mastery Moments” provides confirmation of what the learner knows.
 It also efficiently identifies and fills their knowledge gaps, and they don’t have to be in a special training room.

 Learners can do their 2 minutes of training — and optional practice sessions called “Mini Moments” — anywhere they can access their mobile device.
+They can push their knowledge retention to new heights and Otto's microlearning app is an invaluable performance support tool.
 This gives them control of when and where their training can take place.
 They can be at their desk, by the water cooler or on their commute.

 When it comes to annual compliance training, OttoLearn sweetens the experience — for both learners and training administrators.